AliNisarAhmed/battleships-client/README.md

 ### Phase 1

 1. Allow local play against computer
+2. Have the design prototypes on Figma
-2. Styles of the game are almost finalized with good animations.
+3. Styles of the game are almost finalized with good animations.
-3. Max keyboard support wherever possible.
+4. Max keyboard support wherever possible.
-4. Responsive design makes the game playable on mobile
+5. Responsive design makes the game playable on mobile

 ### Phase 2